Date of birth – 25 October 1986 Nottingham

 Nottinghamshire First-Class Debut – 19 April 2012 v Somerset (Trent Bridge)

-Last year he collected two more victor’s medals, taking 13 wickets in the Royal London One-Day Cup triumph and then played a starring role in the NatWest T20 Blast campaign.
+The former Leicestershire player was instrumental in the Outlaws’ trophy successes in 2017, taking 13 wickets in the Royal London One-Day Cup triumph before playing a starring role in the NatWest T20 Blast campaign.